Nim (programming language): Memory management

+As of Nim 2.0, ORC is the default GC.

 Development tools

 Bundled

 Many tools are bundled with the Nim install package, including:

 Nimble

 Nimble is the standard package manager used by Nim to package Nim modules.
 It was initially developed by Dominik Picheta, who is also a core Nim developer.
-Nimble has been included as Nim's official package manager since Oct 27, 2015, the v0.12.0 release.
+Nimble has been included as Nim's official package manager since 27 October 2015, the v0.12.0 release.

 Nimble packages are defined by .nimble files, which contain information about the package version, author, license, description, dependencies, and more.
 These files support a limited subset of the Nim syntax called NimScript, with the main limitation being the access to the FFI.
 These scripts allow changing of test procedure, or for custom tasks to be written.

 The list of packages is stored in a JavaScript Object Notation (JSON) file which is freely accessible in the nim-lang/packages repository on GitHub.
 This JSON file provides Nimble with a mapping between the names of packages and their Git or Mercurial repository URLs.